marwahaha/qaoa-reference/README.md

 You really want the concentration on the optimal value; when you run the experiment many times, you take the best one, not the average one.
 But we use the average because it's easier to calculate, and chebyshev & chernoff to get bound on tail.

 There are alternate metrics of performance, such as ___.

+#### QAOA is just adiabatic computation

+Although there are many similarities, there are settings where QAOA improves upon adiabatic computation.
+See [Zhou+ 2018](https://arxiv.org/abs/1812.01041)